joebywan/joebywan.github.io/_posts/2024-04-13-how-long-should-you-be-an-associate.md

 The thing to take into account is that junior roles, the expectation is to increase your independence (requiring less hand-holding, shadowing, training etc) along with your job specific knowledge (tech stack/experience in the role etc).

 So I find doing that usually involves just continuing study.
 Keep learning, whether it's doing certifications, building things, reading things, whatever it takes.
-As long as it reduces the time required to perform your tasks, and the load on your seniours to assist you completing tasks, you're on the right path.
+As long as it reduces the time required to perform your tasks, and the load on your seniors to assist you completing tasks, you're on the right path.

 Where it gets tricky is that if you're at the same level for 2+ years, you really need to think long and hard about whether you are able to advance where you're at, or whether a relocation to a different workplace will get you the promotion.